aptos-foundation/registry-projects/README.md

 ### Proposal Document & Requirements:

 This should be submitted under one of the following formats: Google Doc, Notion or PDF.
+Should you choose to share a Google Doc or Notion, please make sure to have the access shared with Grants@aptosfoundation.org, Blazaar@aptosfoundation.org, Lchavez@aptosfoundation.org, and Ctaylor@aptosfoundation.org.

 Please provide a thorough response to all of the fields below.
-This information will be key in helping our reviewers assess your Proposal and ensure a timely response is provided.
+This information will be key in helping our reviewers assess your proposal and ensure a timely response is provided.

 The information included in your proposal should include, but is not limited to, the following criteria: